HIllya51/LunaTranslator/docs/en/guochandamoxing.md

     When enabled, the model's output will be displayed incrementally in a streaming manner.
 Otherwise, the entire output will be displayed at once after completion.

-1. #### Hide Thought Process

-    When enabled, content wrapped in `<think>` tags will not be displayed.
-If the thought process is hidden, the current thinking progress will still be shown.

 1. #### Number of Contextual Messages

     A specified number of historical original and translated messages will be provided to the large model to improve translation.
 Setting this to 0 will disable this optimization.